Bort-Millipede/PS2Linux_BrainDump/Software Installation/Kernels/README.md

 It is highly recommended that kernels be installed to the PS2 Memory Card using compression (specifically GZIP).
 Because space on Memory Cards is extremely limited (8MB maximum), installing kernels with compression allows multiple kernels to be installed to the Memory Card simultaneously.

 In the author's experience, the only noticeable drawback to installing kernels onto the Memory Cards with compression is a very slight increase in initial system boot time:
-* When booting an uncompressed kernel from the PS2 Linux DVD, the progress indicator immediately starts counting up to 100%.
+* When booting an uncompressed kernel from the PS2 Linux DVD, the progress indicator immediately starts counting and reaches 100% quickly.
-* When booting a compressed kernel, the progress indicator stays at 0% for about 5-10 seconds before counting up to 100%.
+* When booting a compressed kernel, the progress indicator stays at 0% for about 5-10 seconds before quickly counting up to 100%.

 Instructions for installing both compressed and raw uncompressed kernels are available in the separate kernel pages linked above.